libre-man/Take-Home-Assignment/README.md

 ## Requirements
 - [ ] After logging in, I can see all my courses.
-- [ ] Each course is rendered by it's own component.
+- [ ] Each course is rendered by its own component.
 - [ ] The data of a course is contained in a class.
 - [ ] For each course the amount of assignments is visible.
 - [ ] After logging in I don't need to login again when I reload.